Click on one of the buttons below to see more information about Elections and Voting in the Town of Florence:

 The Town of Florence does not post election results online.
 You can find the unofficial election results posted on the Florence County Website at www.florencecountywi.com.
 They are typically posted on the right hand side of the page under the "Florence County Quicklinks" bar."

-Notice is hereby given that a public test of the electronic voting equipment to be used in the Spring Election on April 4, 2023 will be held on March 27, 2023 at 9:00 a.m. at the Town Office, which is located at 749 Central Avenue – Florence, WI.
+Notice is hereby given that a public test of the electronic voting equipment to be used in the General Election on November 5, 2024 will be held on October 28, 2024 at 9:00 a.m. at the Town Office, which is located at 749 Central Avenue – Florence, WI.

 *An electronic public test of the voting equipment to be used on Election Day is always held on the second Monday preceding the election.